VersesTech/vbgs/README.md

 pip install -e .[gpu]
 ```

+### Installation of the render environment

-Note: There is a dependency conflict between the torch cuda version and the jax cuda version.
-To use the renderer from the [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting), please create a separate virtual environment and install this as instructed there.
-Then install the `cpu` version of this repository and run the scripts for rendering within this environment.
-Currently this repository requires `gaussian-splatting` to be cloned in the same parent folder as `vbgs`.
-In case it is installed somewhere else, please adapt `vbgs.render.volume.py` to point to the correct location.
+There is a dependency conflict between the torch cuda version and the jax cuda version.
+For this reason, we use a different virtual environment to run the cuda-based Gaussian splatting renderer which uses the GPU enabled rendering, and a cpu version of `vbgs`.

-Note: Currently the repository
+To use the renderer from the [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting).
+Please create a new virtual environment and clone this repository at the same parent location as `vbgs`.
+Install the gaussian-splatting submodules (`simple-knn`, `diff-gaussian-rasterization`) in this new virtula environment by running `python setup.py install`.
+Now you can install the **`cpu`**! version of `vbgs` within this environment.

-## Getting the Data
+## Downloading the Data

 The image experiments pull the imagenet dataset using [Huggingface datasets](https://huggingface.co/docs/datasets/en/index) directly in the train script.